Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 for preferring this description for the chaotic interaction many body systems which are the subject of statical mechanics.

-The logic of the verlet algorithm
+ Verlet algorithm
 ---------------------------------
-A very important algorithm in MD is the Verlet algorithm.
+A very important algorithm in MD is the ``Verlet algorithm``.
 The Verlet algorithm is based on a clever combination of the Taylor expansion of the position of a particle forward and backward in time.
 The third order Taylor expansion for the position :math:`r_i` of a particle at time :math:`t + \delta t` is given by: